LotusLotus

 The Buddha told Ānanda, "Such a profound sūtra cannot be received by all.
 Therefore, you should not say that all who attend will benefit."

-Ānanda said to the Buddha, "Then is it not like the king Prasenajit beating the huge war drum to launch a battle?
-When the sound is heard, all [enemy] arrows fall away."
+Ānanda said to the Buddha, “Then is it not like King Prasenajit beating the huge war drum to launch a battle?
+When the sound is heard, all [enemy] arrows fall away.”

-The Buddha told Ānanda, "When the king Prasenajit beats the war drum, not all delight in hearing the drum sound.
-The cowardly ones are scared to death, or to near death.
-Indeed, Ānanda, the name of this Sūtra of the Great Dharma Drum is the Dharma Door in which those riding the Two Vehicles disbelieve.
-Therefore, Ānanda, as the huge war drum is beaten by the king alone before fighting a battle, so too can this great Dharma drum, the secret of Buddhas, be expounded only by a Buddha who has appeared in the world."
+The Buddha told Ānanda, “When King Prasenajit beats the war drum, not all delight in hearing the sound of the drum.
+The cowardly ones are scared to death, or nearly to death.
+Indeed, Ānanda, the name of this Sūtra of the Great Dharma Drum is the Dharma Door in which riders of the Two Vehicles disbelieve.
+Therefore, Ānanda, as the huge war drum is beaten only by the king before fighting a battle, so too can this great Dharma drum, the secret of Buddhas, be expounded only by a Buddha who has appeared in the world.”

-Mahākāśyapa replied to the Buddha, "If there are bhikṣus who have breached the precepts or violated the regulations, they are rebuked by Mahāmaudgalyāyana.
-Even I do not accommodate such bhikṣus, not to mention the World-Honored One.
-The multitude in this assembly is like the sandalwood grove, pure and unvaried."
+Mahākāśyapa replied to the Buddha, “If there are bhikṣus who have breached the precepts or violated the regulations, they are rebuked by Mahāmaudgalyāyana.
+Even I do not accommodate such bhikṣus, much less would the World-Honored One.
+The multitude in this assembly is like the sandalwood grove, pure and unvaried.”

-Mahākāśyapa asked the Buddha, "What is meant by covert statements?"
+Mahākāśyapa asked the Buddha, “What is meant by veiled statements?”

-The Buddha told Mahākāśyapa, "To say that the Tathāgata is in ultimate nirvāṇa is a covert statement.
+The Buddha told Mahākāśyapa, “Saying that the Tathāgata enters the ultimate nirvāṇa is making a veiled statement.
 In truth the Tathāgata abides eternally, never extinct, because parinirvāṇa is not a dharma of destruction.
-This sūtra leaves the covert way and expounds with entirely overt tones through hundreds of thousands of causes and conditions.
-Therefore, Mahākāśyapa, you should survey this huge multitude again."
+This sūtra leaves the veiled approach and expounds with entirely explicit tones through hundreds of thousands of causes and conditions.
+Therefore, Mahākāśyapa, you should survey this huge multitude again.”

-Having heard, in the midst of the multitude, what they had never heard before, they left their seats and departed.
+Having heard in the midst of the multitude what they had never heard before, they left their seats and departed.
 Why?
-They had cultivated in the long night the view of void with respect to parinirvāṇa.
-Upon hearing of this pure sūtra which is free from covertness, they left their seats and departed.
-Among the voice-hearers, Pratyekabuddhas, and novice Bodhisattvas who came from the ten directions, on the scale of a million koṭi parts, only one part remained.
+Because they had cultivated in the long night the view of void with respect to parinirvāṇa.
+Upon hearing of this pure sūtra, which is free from obscurity, they left their seats and departed.
+Among the voice-hearers, Pratyekabuddhas, and novice Bodhisattvas, who came from worlds in the ten directions, on the scale of a million koṭi parts, only one part remained.

 Forthwith he rose from his seat, bared his right shoulder, knelt on his right knee, and bowed down at the feet of the Buddha.
-He then circumambulated the Buddha three times and questioned the huge multitude: "Do you all want to hear this Sūtra of the Great Dharma Drum?
-The Tathāgata now will expound to all of you the One Vehicle, the Mahāyāna, which surpasses the state of all voice-hearers and Pratyekabuddhas."
+He then circled the Buddha three times and questioned the huge multitude: “Do you all want to hear this Sūtra of the Great Dharma Drum?
+The Tathāgata now will expound to all of you the One Vehicle, the Mahāyāna, which surpasses the vehicle of voice-hearers and the vehicle of Pratyekabuddhas.”

-Three times he asked in this way, and all replied, "We would be delighted to hear it.
+Three times he asked them, and they all replied, “We would be delighted to hear it.
 Yes, Mahākāśyapa, we all have come here to hear the Dharma.
 Very good, have sympathy!
-May the Buddha pronounce to us the Sūtra of the Great Dharma Drum!"
+May the Buddha pronounce to us the Sūtra of the Great Dharma Drum!”

 Kāśyapa next asked, "Why do you all believe?"

-They then replied, "As an analogy, a man of 20 years of age has a son 100 years old.
-If the Buddha says so, we will even believe that it is so.
-Much more we shall believe in the true Dharma He will pronounce.
+They then replied, “As an analogy, a man 20 years of age has a son 100 years old.
+If the Buddha says so, we will believe that it is so.
+Much more will we believe in the true Dharma He is going to pronounce.
 Why?
-The Tathāgata acts in accordance with His words.
-The Tathāgata's pure eye shines perfectly without obstructions.
-Seeing with His Buddha-eye, He knows our minds."
+Because the Tathāgata acts in accordance with His words.
+The Tathāgata’s pure eye shines, perfectly hindrance free.
+Seeing with His Buddha-eye, He knows our minds.”

-The Buddha told Kāśyapa, "As an analogy, a man only 20 years of age has a 100-year-old son.
-The Sūtra of the Great Dharma Drum is similar.
+The Buddha told Kāśyapa, “As an analogy, a man only 20 years of age has a 100-year-old son.
+The Sūtra of the Great Dharma Drum conveys a similar teaching.
 Why?
-The Tathāgata enters parinirvāṇa and still abides eternally.
-Everything has no self, but the Tathāgata still speaks of self."
+Because the Tathāgata enters parinirvāṇa and still abides eternally.
+Nothing has a self, but the Tathāgata still speaks of a self.”

 They immediately responded, "Only the Buddha can know.
 Whatever the World-Honored One says, we will accept and uphold it accordingly."